Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Crossing time and Lifetime

 The spins $j_\ell$ are peaked on the area data $\omega_\ell$, corresponding to the triangle areas $A_\ell=\omega_\ell\, \hbar$ of a triangulation of $\mathcal{B}$.
 We consider a triangulation such that all discrete areas scale with $m^2$, the natural area scale of the spacetime.
 That is,

 with the \emph{spin data} $\delta_\ell$ being numbers of order unity.
-The spin data $\delta_\ell$ can nevertheless have a dependence on $T/m$, as is the case for the boundary data in \cite{christodoulou_planck_2016}, given in equation \eqref{eq:bouDataExpl}.
+The spin data $\delta_\ell$ can have a dependence on $T/m$.\footnote{This is the case for the boundary data in \cite{christodoulou_planck_2016}, see equation \eqref{eq:bouDataExpl} and the discussion on this point in Section \ref{sec:shortcomings}}.
 Thus, the area data $\omega_\ell$ will be of the form

 with $\delta_\ell(X)$ numbers of order unity for all values of $X$ allowed by equation \eqref{eq:boostTruncation}, and where we have defined

 We show in Appendix \ref{sec:scalings} that indeed all proper areas in the HR spacetime will be of the form $m^2 \, \delta(X)$ with $\delta(X)$ some function of $X$.
 This follows also on dimensional grounds.
 The areas $A_\ell$ are the result of a classical discretization and thus, $\hbar$ can only enter as an overall constant corresponding to the choice of units.
 Recall that we are working in geometrical units ($G=c=1$), where length, time and mass all have dimensions $\sqrt{\hbar}$.
 Similarly, since the embedding data $\zeta_\ell$ are boost angles, they will be functions only of $X$,